chimera-suite/use-case/README.md

 resultDF = result.dataFrame
 ```

-Completed the analysis, the Data Scientists can use the following code to __persist__ the resuts into a __Spark table__ for making them available to Business Analysts
+Once the analyzes are complete, the Data Scientists can use the following code to __persist__ the resuts into a __Spark table__ for making them available to Business Analysts.

 ```
 df2.write.mode("overwrite").saveAsTable('pizzadb.analysis')
 ```

-The first iteration of the anlysis is completed.
+The first iteration of the analysis is completed.
 We can now open the second notebook called `notebook_BA.ipyml`.
 The Business Analysts are interested in creating an histogram showing the most critical restaurants.
 In this case they need both the Data Scientists results from the first round-trip iteration and the original restaurants data to retrieve in which restaurant a specific pizza has been cooked.
 Both the information are persisted in Spark tables.
 In addition, they also need an ontology describing the concept of good or bad quality for the pizzas, which is stored in the Fuseki's Knowledge Graph.
 The following query notebook's __SPARQL query__ perform a counting operation of the anomalous pizzas over all the quality cheched, in order to display the percentages of anomalous pizzas for each restaurant.

 ```
 sparql_endpoint = "http://jena-fuseki:3030/pizzads"